tactnician/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    ~ React seeks to simplify dom manipulation by offloading the doms state to a virtual dom.

 - [ ] What does it mean to _think_ in react?

 - [ ] Describe state.

+    ~ State is an object built on the constructor of a class component.
+It is immutable.
+It's properties can only be changed using setState().It holds the 'state' of out component.

 - [ ] Describe props.

+    ~ Props short for properties are read only pieces of data attached to JSX.
+They are how components share data.

 ## Project Set Up